jwmullally/iscsi-target-ramdisk/README.md

 *!!
 This solution makes slight changes to your `/boot` files.
 Before continuing, ensure you have a backup bootdisk/CD/USB in case anything goes wrong.*

 *!!
 Currently there is NO ENCRYPTION for the iSCSI endpoint.
 See TODO below.
-For now, only run this on a trusted network with trusted hosts.*
+For now, only run this on a trusted network with trusted hosts.
+Even if your main root partition is encrypted (e.g. with LUKS), MITM attacks are still be possible on the boot files.*

 While remote booting, treat disconnecting the network cable like unplugging your harddrive while your computer is running.
 The `iscsid` initiator with the default settings should be able to recover from disconnects and reboots of the target (you can experiment with this in the test VMs by the disabling/enabling ethernet links).
-Changing the settings of the network interface carrying the iSCSI traffic can also bring the interface down, so where we can we set it to unmanaged with static IP allocations.
+Changing the settings of the network interface carrying the iSCSI traffic can also bring the interface down, so where we can we set it to unmanaged with permanent DHCP leases.

 ## Installation